mkristofik/battle-sim/README.md

 - Attack and defend animations.
 - Labels indicating unit size.
 - Random damage rolls, separate values for melee and ranged attacks.
-- Units have hit points, disappear when killed.
+- Units have hit points, animate and fade out when killed.
 - Scrolling battle log to record every attack action.
+- Report a winner when one side is defeated.

 ![screenshot](https://raw.github.com/mkristofik/battle-sim/master/screenshot.jpg)